stridecolossus/JOVE/docs/blog/part-3-cube/textures.md

 }
 ```

-The various setters validate against the 'parent' image descriptor to ensure the sub-resource is a subset, for example:
+The various setters validate that the sub-resource is a subset, for example:

 ```java
 public Builder levelCount(int levelCount) {